algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 Each pull request must be named in English and have a meaningful name.
 Each pull request must be reviewed and approved by at least one other person.
-Each pull request must be merged by the person who created the pull request.
+Each pull request must be merged by the person who created it or by a *maintainer*.
 Each pull request must have a description of the changes made.

 ### Issue